Raw material procurement

 Furthermore, we require all of our raw material suppliers to adhere to our Supplier Code of Conduct.
-In May 2017, we updated the Supplier Code of Conduct to include environmental aspects and revised the existing content.
-Our new Ethics Guidelines have been submitted to our raw material suppliers for approval, and the process will continue in 2018.
+In May 2017, we updated the Supplier Code of Conduct to include environmental aspects.
+In 2018, we revised it again and it has been submitted to our raw material suppliers for approval.
+The process will continue in 2019.
 In addition, suppliers are strongly advised to have in place a code of conduct of their own that covers their own operations as well as their suppliers.

 All raw material suppliers must, at a minimum, have an ISO 9001 certified quality management system in place.
 We also prefer suppliers with an ISO 14001 certified environmental management system.
-In 2017, 71% of our raw material suppliers had the ISO 14001 certification.
-The new updated target is that at least 75% of the suppliers are ISO 14001 certified by the end of 2020.
+In 2018, 72% of our raw material suppliers had the ISO 14001 certification.
+The target is that at least 75% of the suppliers are ISO 14001 certified by the end of 2020.
 Our previous target was 70%.